🔼The name Azgad: Summary

 🔼The name Azgad in the Bible

 There's only one Azgad in the Bible.
-He's listed among the family heads who return to Jerusalem and environs along with Zerubbabel (Ezra 1:12).
-Ezra reports him to have come with 1222 family members (among whom Johanan and his father Hakkatan — Ezra 8:12), but Nehemiah counts 2322 (7:17).
-Azgad is also listed among the leaders who sign Nehemiah's statement through which Israel binds itself to the service of YHWH (10:15).
+He's listed among the family heads who return to Jerusalem and environs along with Zerubbabel (Ezra 2:12).
+Ezra reports him to have come with 1222 family members (among whom Johanan, son of Hakkatan — Ezra 8:12), but Nehemiah counts 2322 (Nehemiah 7:17).
+Azgad is also listed among the leaders who sign Nehemiah's statement through which Israel binds itself to the service of YHWH (Nehemiah 10:15).

-The second part of the name Azgad is identical to the name Gad and comes from the verb (gadad), meaning to cut or invade.
-This verb's derivatives reveal a deeper meaning:
+The second part of the name Azgad is identical to the name Gad and comes from the verb גדד (gadad), meaning to cut, invade and expose:

 The name Gad is commonly translated with Fortune, but more correct would be Harrowing Fortune.
-Preceded with the word for strength, this marvelously beautiful name seems to reflect what James writes, "Consider it all joy, my brethern, when you encounter various trials, knowing that the testing of your faith produces endurance (James 1:2-3).
+Preceded with the word for strength, this marvelously beautiful name seems to reflect what James writes, "Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance" (James 1:2-3).